ECB's Coeure says QE would anchor long-term financing conditions

-PARIS The aim of a euro zone quantitative easing plan would be to anchor long-term financing conditions and restore confidence in the bloc's inflation target, European Central Bank Executive Board member Benoit Coeure said on Friday in an interview.
+PARIS Jan 16 The aim of a euro zone quantitative easing plan would be to anchor long-term financing conditions in peripheral countries and the broader euro zone, European Central Bank Executive Board member Benoit Coeure said on Friday in an interview.

 Coeure told Liberation daily that the Frankfurt-based bank must decide whether the bond-buying would focus on specific countries or would be spread across the whole euro zone.